orbeon/orbeon-forms-doc/xforms/xbl/library.md

 </property>
 ```

 XBL components with bindings by attribute can be added using the same format used by `oxf.xforms.resources.baseline`.
-Component references are separated by whitespace: With Orbeon Forms 4.10, the property is as follows:
+Component references are separated by whitespace.
+With Orbeon Forms 4.10, the property is as follows:

 ```xml
 <property as="xs:string"  name="oxf.xforms.xbl.library">